Simula-UiB/CRHS/pathfinder/README.md

 TBI

 ## Licence
-__PF__ is licensed under the MIT License.
+__PathFinder__ is licensed under the MIT License.

 * MIT license ([LICENSE](../LICENSE) or http://opensource.org/licenses/MIT)

 ## How to use
+The easiest way to use PF is through the `SOCCS` library/binary.

 ## Plan for the future

-- Streamline logging and reporting of results
+- Streamline logging and reporting of results.
 - Implement error handling?
 - Apply Clippy and Rustfmt
 - (Research topic:) Add a second pass for the hull generation: Today's logic will include all possible